-Do you need to rest after a cortisone injection?
+Do you need to rest after a steroid injection?

 It would be best to rest the affected area for 24 hours and avoid any strenuous activities.

 What is a cortisone injection? / What does a cortisone injection do?